John Trevor (1596–1673)

-Sir John Trevor (1596–1673) was a Puritan Welsh landowner and politician who sat in the House of Commons at various times between 1621 and 1659.
+Sir John Trevor II (1596–1673) was a Puritan Welsh landowner and politician who sat in the House of Commons at various times between 1621 and 1659.
 He supported the Parliamentarian cause in the English Civil War and was a member of the Council of State during the Commonwealth.

 Early life

-Trevor, whose father Sir John Trevor was Surveyor of the Queen's Ships under Elizabeth I, was knighted in 1619.
+Trevor, whose father Sir John Trevor I was Surveyor of the Navy under Elizabeth I and James I, was born at Oatlands Palace, of which his father was Keeper, on 21 August 1596.
+He was knighted in 1619.
 In 1621 he was elected Member of Parliament for Denbighshire.
 He was elected MP for Flintshire in the Parliaments of 1624 and 1625.
 In 1628 he was elected MP for Great Bedwyn and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 During the Personal Rule of Charles I, he was a member of several Royal Commissions, and amassed a substantial income: he had inherited from his father a share in the duties levied on coal from Newcastle, said to bring in £1,500 a year, and held the keepership of several Royal forests, all lucrative sinecures.
 (At one period he was Surveyor of Windsor Great Park.)
-He inherited Trevalyn Hall on the death of his uncle Richard Trevor in 1638.
+He inherited Plas Teg on the death of his father in 1630 and subsequently inherited Trevalyn Hall on the death of his uncle Richard Trevor in 1638.